yuxuanwu17/m6A_reader/README.md

 where TP and TN are denoted as True Positive and True Negative, FN and FT are denoted as False Negative and False Positive.
 To sum up, the higher the performance metrics value, the more accurate the prediction.
 Additionally, we compared the performance with the previous research using machine learning method, the combination of CNN + RNN frameworks and the CNN framework only to determine the optimal choice.

 We also exploited DeepExplain's epsilon-LRP method (gradient-based) to calculate the contribution in each feature input.
 With the assistance of this approach, we could rank the nucleotides’ significance in identifying the m6A readers’ substrates.
 Moreover, we extend the sequence upstream/downstream length from 50bp to 250bp, hoping to cover more information in determining each nucleotide contribution.
-4 Results and discussion

-## Results
+## Results and Discussion

 ### Performance comparison